Menu

 Chair of Governors

-I have been a parent governor for Drayton Community Primary School for 8 years.
+I have been a parent governor for Drayton Community Primary School for 8 years and a co-opted governor for 2 years.
 During this time, I have seen the school evolve into a thriving learning and social environment for all of the pupils that attend it.
 Being a governor has given me the unique opportunity to work with the school, supporting and challenging the school's development in order to achieve the best outcomes for each child.

 Professionally, I am a paramedic and clinical team educator with South Central Ambulance Service.
 One of my specific roles is in education and staff development, which has been a key transferable skill for the responsibilities associated with my position within the governing body at Drayton.
 Currently I am studying for a degree which has widened my knowledge of the education system and my skills such as academic writing, memory recall, evidence-based practice and research, all of which play a role in education.